-Rudabeh Shahbazi anchors the weekday evening newscasts on CBS4 at 5:00 pm, 5:30 pm and 11:00 pm.
-She also anchors the public affairs show Focus on South Florida, airing Sundays on WBFS, MyTV33.
-She joined WFOR-TV, CBS4 in August, 2015 as a morning anchor, and became the main anchor alongside Rick Folbaum in September, 2015.
+Rudabeh Shahbazi anchors the weekday evening newscasts on CBS4 at 5:00, 5:30, 6:00, 7:00 and 11:00 p.m.
+She also anchors the public affairs show “Focus on South Florida,” airing on WBFS, MyTV33, and can be seen weeknights for news updates during “The Late Show with Stephen Colbert.”
+She joined CBS4 in 2015 as a morning anchor and transitioned to evenings later that year.

 Since arriving in Miami, Shahbazi won an Emmy for coverage of the Pulse nightclub mass shooting, and was nominated for Emmys for her coverage of the Fort Lauderdale-Hollywood Airport shooting, a controversial crime-prevention program in California that pays known violent offenders to refrain from gun violence, former President Barack Obama’s visit to Cuba and the Parkland school massacre.
 She was live on the air for continuous coverage during Hurricanes Matthew, Irma and Maria, and the day Cuban dictator Fidel Castro died.

 As the host of “Focus on South Florida,” Shahbazi interviews newsmakers, entertainers, politicians and leaders of arts and culture in the community.
 She is also the face of the series “CBS4’s Mentoring Matters,” which focuses on inspirational South Floridians who make a difference in young people’s lives.